krebcarl/CookieCache/DesignDoc.md

 The JavaScript serves as a mean to get information out of the HTML and then talk with the Stateless Web Service/Backend

 ### Back End
+C# and Service Fabric Reliable Collections are used for the backend of this application.

 ### Scenario: Adding product to the Cart